department-of-veterans-affairs/va.gov-team/products/decision-reviews/higher-level-review/research/conversation-guide.md

 - Tell me what you see on this page, and what you think you can do here.
 - What info on this page is particularly helpful?
-- Is any of the info you see on this page unclear or confusing?
+- What info you see on this page is unclear or confusing?
 - Please continue.

 **4rd screen: Contact Info**